 The answer is MBedr a site someone assembled that creates code that let’s you embed the notes functionality back in.
 There is no black magic, the flickr photos.getInfo api provides a means to request the notes data from an image.

 But flickr decided that you never get to see it on their site.

 PAWN UP!
 Compare this image to the inert dead one above.

 Do not just take being pawned by [fill in the blank of your favorite web service that yanked the chain on a feature you adored] laying down.
 You have power

-The post "Unpawning Flickr Notes" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/09/unpawning-flickr-notes/) on September 9, 2014.
+The post "Unpawning Flickr Notes" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/09/unpawning-flickr-notes/) on September 9, 2014.